stuartj073/Memory-Card-Game/README.md

 ## Features
-For this milestone project, I have ran with the idea of inlcuding 4 pages: The Menu screen, the Game screen, the settings screen and the high scores screen.
-Each screen will be accompanied by the core styles I have decided to use, while also differing in their own respective layouts.
+For this milestone project, I have ran with the idea of inlcuding 2 pages: The Menu screen and the Game screen Each screen will be accompanied by the core styles I have decided to use, while also differing in their own respective layouts.

 ### Menu.html
 The Menu screen meets the user and makes them fully aware of the core idea and nature of the website.
 The backdrop, a tribute to a typical nintendo video game allowing the user to identify with any potential video games they may or may not have encountered throughout their lifetime.
 The hero image/ title is too written in a nintendo/super mario font-style making the user feel directly acquainted with the nature of the video game.